Digital rights, essential in the Internet age

 Universal and equal access

 People should be able to access the Internet regardless of their income, their geographical location or their disabilities.
-The UN Human Rights Council recognises in a report that the right of access is essential to freedom of opinion.
+The UN Human Rights Council recognises in a report that the right of access is essential to freedom of opinion and cities such as Mexico City already have programmes to establish a free internet network.

 Freedom of expression, information and communication